grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 >[!VIDEO https://learn-video.azurefd.net/vod/player?id=d153fdd5-7c03-4f0c-bbea-d1561797b4de]
 >
 > [!CAUTION]
-> Review the [Repair Safety Guidelines](surface-repair-safety-guidelines.md#general-safety-precautions) page and [Battery Safety](surface-repair-safety-guidelines.md#battery-safety) guidelines in their entirety before proceeding with any repair steps.
+> Review the [General Safety Precautions](surface-repair-safety-guidelines.md#general-safety-precautions) and [Battery Safety](surface-repair-safety-guidelines.md#battery-safety) guidelines in their entirety before proceeding with any repair steps.
 > [!IMPORTANT]
 > Read this Guide in its entirety before starting any repairs.
 If at any point you are unsure or uncomfortable about performing the repairs, as detailed in this Guide, **DO NOT** proceed.
 Contact Microsoft for additional support options.
 > [!WARNING]